-Note: Throughout the screening guide, you will see sections that start with the word WHY.
-This notation will help clarify why each topic or theme is incorporated into the training.
-It will note important elements and help you communicate to students why each piece is so critical.
+The "Why?" logo throughout the screening guide will help clarify why each topic or theme is incorporated into the training.
+It will note important elements in each section and help you communicate to students why each piece is so critical.